mayank8566/mywebsite/README.md

 ## Deployment on Render

-This application is configured for automatic deployment on Render with persistent database storage.
+This application is configured for automatic deployment on Render.

+### Important Note About Database Storage

+The application stores the database in a local folder called `data`.
+On Render's free tier, this directory is **ephemeral**, which means:

+1. Data will be preserved between application restarts within the same deployment
+2. Data will be **LOST** when a new deployment is made

+To preserve your data between deployments on Render:

+1. Use the application's built-in backup feature in the Admin Dashboard
+2. Download your backups regularly
+3. After a new deployment, use the restore feature to upload your latest backup

 ### How to deploy